Filters

 provides a collection of client-side filters.

-Client-side filters generally take primitive input parameters, and return true
+In general, client-side filters take primitive input parameters, and return true

 or false

 based on these values.
-They can be combined using the ClientFilterRunner utility provided in the foundation-filters
+You can combine them using the ClientFilterRunner utility provided in the foundation-filters

 by convention so that the chain can continue.

-For more detailed information on API and configurations, please refer to the API documentation in the docs/api
+For detailed information on the API and configuration, see the API documentation.

 Example